tpaknok/CGLS/README.md

 "get_comm_pair_r" will return a variance-covariance matrix at the community level, which can be used in gls (from nlme).

 likelihood_lambda.R were extracted from Revell et al. (2010, Methods in Ecology & Evolution).
 Similar with PGLS, the function optimizes the phylogenetic covariance matrix by minimizing log-likelihood.
+By default the lambda value is restricted to 0-1.

 Other functions are used for the simulations / empirical analyses and producing figures